cxqNet/MASSeg/README.md

 </table>

 ## References
-We would like to thank the authors and contributors of [MOSE](https://github.com/henghuiding/MOSE-api), [Sam2](https://github.com/facebookresearch/sam2), and [Cutie](https://github.com/hkchengrex/Cutie), for their open-sourced code which significantly aided this project.
+**·** We especially thank the authors of **[MOSE](https://github.com/henghuiding/MOSE-api)** for providing a valuable and challenging dataset, which significantly advances research in complex video object segmentation.
+**·** We also appreciate the open-source contributions of [Sam2](https://github.com/facebookresearch/sam2) and [Cutie](https://github.com/hkchengrex/Cutie), whose frameworks and ideas greatly inspired and supported our work.